Scintillation timescale measurement of the highly active FRB20201124A: INTRODUCTION

 In March 2021, {\frb} entered a period of heightened activity \citep{chimeatel}, with burst rates of $\sim 5/$hour.
-Subsequently, the source was localized to arcsecond precision \citep{askapatel, lawatel, whartonatel}.
+Subsequently, the source was localized to arcsecond precision \citep{askapatel, lawatel, whartonatel, marcoteatel}.
 In this paper, we measure a scintillation timescale of {\frb} at Effelsberg and at the uGMRT on separate days by correlating the spectra of closely spaced burst pairs.
-The analysis of burst properties with the uGMRT is presented in Marthi et al. 2021 (\emph{submitted}; henceforth referred to as P-I), while the polarization properties of Effelsberg bursts is presented in \citet{hilmarsson+21b}.
+This paper is the second of a series of papers stemming from uGMRT observations of {\frb} during its period of high activity.
+The burst detection pipeline, and analysis of burst properties with the uGMRT is presented in \citet{marthi+21}, henceforth referred to as P-I, while the detection and polarization properties of Effelsberg bursts is presented in \citet{hilmarsson_Eff}.
 P-III will describe the uGMRT localization of \frb{} and the coincident persistent radio source (Wharton et al. in prep).
 Section~\ref{sec:data} describes our observations, burst detections, and data reduction; Section~\ref{sec:scintillation} describes our measurements of scintillation parameters; while Section~\ref{sec:discussion} discusses analysis of derived quantities, as well as implications and potential future uses of scintillation analysis in repeating FRBs.
 In Section~\ref{sec:conclusion}, we present our conclusions.